matthewstyers/krem-base-kit/README.md

 ```bash
 docker-machine ip dev
 ```
 **The IP address that's returned is the local address of the machine.
-It will almost definitely be** `192.168.99.100`.
+It will probably be** `192.168.99.100`.

 ### 4. Move to the VM's environment
 ```bash